Kings and queens of pop .. and academia? The smartest K-pop idols today

 But that wasn’t the end of the rapper’s academic pursuits.

 That same year, G-Dragon pursued a postgraduate degree in content and retail distribution at Sejong University, one of the top colleges in South Korea.
-If it weren’t for his military enlistment, he would have continued on to a doctoral degree.
+If it weren’t for his military enlistment, he would have pursued a doctoral degree.

-While his academic journey is inspirational to many, perhaps it’s an opportunity to reflect on those in the industry who were not so fortunate with their education.
+While his academic journey is inspirational to many, it may also be an opportunity to reflect on those in the industry who were not as fortunate with their education.

 The K-pop industry’s glaring issue